 “Three years in a row for the same brand is a first for RTM, and it says a lot about Kia's growth and its continuous introductions of exceptional new vehicles,” said Courtney Caldwell, editor-in-chief of Road & Travel Magazine.
 “Not only is the car a beautiful piece of art inside and out, but Kia’s advertising agencies did a remarkable job of getting it into the hearts and minds of luxury sedan shoppers before it even hit the road.
 Overall, the car is stunning and affordable, making upscale style and performance attainable to mid-America.
 We applaud Kia's rapid rise from underdog to unbelievable!”

-KMA has earned a reputation for its unique and disruptive approach to marketing its line of award-winning vehicles, and the K900 continues that tradition through its recent announcement as the Official Luxury Vehicle of the NBA.
-Just two weeks prior, KMA announced 10-time NBA All-Star LeBron James had assumed the newly created role as the K900 Luxury Ambassador.
-When the K900 launched earlier this year, Laurence Fishburne returned to the iconic role of Morpheus from The MatrixTM trilogy in a multiplatform marketing campaign to introduce Kia’s first V8-powered rear-drive luxury sedan.

 -more-